May Thy love shine forever on the sanctuary of my devotion, and may I be able to awaken Thy Love in all hearts.

 As Christianity became crystallized into a church, however, the church, in its increasing strength as an institution, fought against the concept of a personal search for God.
 The leaders felt that it would not be possible to guide people if they could not also control them.
 Thus, the Gnostics were persecuted, and, ultimately, they and the communities in which many lived were destroyed.

-What is notable also in Christian history is the fact that, again and again through the ages, it took inspired individuals like St. Francis of Assisi, rather than councils of cardinals, to renew the spiritual vitality of the church.
+What is notable also in Christian history is the fact that again and again through the ages, it took inspired individuals like St. Francis of Assisi, rather than councils of cardinals, to renew the spiritual vitality of the church.

 One of Yogananda’s close disciples in SRF, Meera Mata, once remarked to Swamiji, “I’ve always felt that Master’s mission would spread from the outside.”
 Against a background of growing institutionalism, Kriyananda continued to look for creative ways to share his Guru’s vibrant inspiration and teachings with people everywhere.

 Now a new horizon was about to open up for him — to spread Yogananda’s mission in India.
 On a number of occasions Yogananda had intimated to “Walter” that he would be serving in India.
 The Master had also, as we’ve said, planned for three years in a row — in 1950, 1951, and 1952 — to take “Walter” and a few others with him to India.
 He had told Kriyananda that he wanted him to travel around the country, giving lectures and preparing people for his own visits to their areas.
-Circumstances, unfortunately — including finally the Master’s earthly passing in 1952 — had intervened: Each year the plans had had to be cancelled.
+Circumstances, unfortunately — including finally the Master’s earthly passing in 1952 — had intervened: Each year the plans had had to be canceled.
 Finally, in 1958, Kriyananda had his first opportunity to visit the land of his own spiritual heritage.

 On his voyage to India, Swamiji visited the SRF centers in Auckland, New Zealand and in Sydney, Australia.
 In each country, crowds of six or seven hundred people enthusiastically heard him lecture.
 During these visits Kriyananda made an interesting discovery: As long as the center leaders had thought of him only as a “representative from Mt.
 Washington,” but not in his own capacity as a lecturer, they had been hesitant to promote his public appearances widely.
 It was only when they found what an excellent speaker he was that they hastened to organize public lectures for him: renting halls, arranging for media interviews, and printing publicity.

 It became clear to Swamiji that, if he was to attract a wide audience, he must become known in his own right as a speaker.
-To be promoted only as a representative from a distant, little known organization would draw few to come hear him.
+To be promoted only as a representative from a distant, little-known organization would draw few to come hear him.
 This discovery — he thought wryly — though obvious enough in itself, was not likely to be acclaimed highly by the nuns who worked “behind the scenes” at Mt.
 Washington!

 Kriyananda met Daya, Ananda Mata, and Sister Revati (an elderly nun) in Indonesia, and in September 1958 arrived on the Indian sub-continent in their company.
 Swamiji was immediately struck by India’s deep spiritual vibrations, perceptible from the moment he landed.
 He felt a strong affinity with the Indian people, for their natural love for spiritual values and for God.
 He empathized with their reverence for living saints as the true custodians of religion (as opposed to the authority of priests in other religions).
 The beautiful devotional chanting he heard in India also found a deep resonance in his heart.
 (Perhaps it was an echo of the haunting gypsy melodies he’d enjoyed as a child in Rumania.)